 Inspired by the success of the Solar for Dover project, the Solar for East project launched in 2018 with the lofty goal of installing 1,130 solar panels on four locations at East Campus by 2021, representing a reduction of at least 117.3 tons of carbon dioxide emissions and lighting up 148 classrooms.

-Join the UWCSEA student champions who are taking environmental stewardship into their own hands, visit the Solar for East website.
+Join the UWCSEA student champions who are taking environmental stewardship into their own hands, and adopt a solar panel today.